osaga-fu/rc2-react-spring-4.9-http-basic-security/README.md

 }
 ```

-- Before continuing, discuss with the rest of the class what this new class is supposed to do.
+- Before continuing, discuss with the rest of the group what you think this new code is supposed to do.
 - Visit `localhost:8080/members` and see what happens.
 Introduce the user and password and inspect the HTTP Requests.
 - Visit `localhost:5173` and see what happens.
 Fix the `NameApi.js` class in the frontend to make it work with HTTP Basic Authentication.